jcaip/jcaip.github.io/_posts/2017-01-11-State-of-UCLA.md

                 rnn.droput_keep_prob: 0.5
             })
 ```
-I ended up trainig on a batch size of 1000 for ~200 epochs, which mean that in the end my code ended up looking something more like this
+I ended up trainig on a batch size of 1000 for ~200 epochs, which mean that in the end my code ended up looking something more like this:

 ```python
 #run for all epochs